Use code ESIMDB15 for 15% discount. Limited time only.

 Fast 5G speeds in Madeira, Portugal (and the airport in Lisbon).
 Only downside is you can't check data usage — though with 30GBs for our seven-day trip we didn't really need to.

-Portugal offers more than 100 travel eSIM brands and over 5 100 prepaid data plans, giving travelers a wide variety of options to choose from.
+Portugal offers more than 100 travel eSIM brands, with over 5,400 prepaid data plans available.
+This wide variety of options makes it easy for travelers to find an eSIM that suits their needs.

 Portugal's mobile network infrastructure is primarily supported by the following major Mobile Network Operators (MNOs):